jmMeessen/blog-the-captains-shack/content/about.md

 This "Internet Shack" is the perfect place for random experiments that bother nobody.

-The ongoing explorations relate to linux configuration with Ansible, Docker, Hugo static site generator and Gogs Git self hosting.
+The ongoing explorations relate to linux configuration with Ansible, Docker, Hugo static site generator, Gogs Git self hosting and Jenkins continuous integration.

 ![Jmm](/images/jmm_picture.jpeg)